hildjj/draft-plus-protocol/draft-hildebrand-plus-protocol.md

 Discuss the actual number of bits that window tracking gives you for TCP.
 Contrast this with how useful this would be for tracking people.

-ConnectionID's MUST NOT be under the control of untrusted code, like JavaScript.
+Association Tokens MUST NOT be under the control of untrusted code, like JavaScript.
 It's likely there's a reason for making them not available to untrusted code as well.